typescript-entity/typescript-entity/README.md

 // Hidden attributes (`uuid`) are not exposed in JSON

 const anotherUser = new User({
-  uuid: 'abc', // Immutable attributes can only be set at instantiation });
+  uuid: 'abc', // Since `User.uuid` is immutable it can only be set at instantiation });

 anotherUser.set('uuid', 'bar'); // Throws a `ReadOnlyError`